 You don't need to be a lawyer, but you do need to know the shape of your obligations before an enterprise buyer tests them for you.

-This is general information, not legal advice — but it's the checklist most founders wish they'd had before their first enterprise deal stalled.
+This is general information, not legal advice, but it's the checklist most founders wish they'd had before their first enterprise deal stalled.

 Buy vs build: the honest trade-off

-You can assemble all seven layers yourself — managed Postgres here, an auth library there, PostgREST, a storage bucket, an email provider, a backup cron — and wire them together.
+You can assemble all seven layers yourself, managed Postgres here, an auth library there, PostgREST, a storage bucket, an email provider, a backup cron, and wire them together.
 It works, but you now own the integration, the security patching, the on-call, and the job of proving to every customer that no US entity sits in the chain.

 The alternative is a Backend-as-a-Service (BaaS): one platform that gives you the database, auth, APIs, storage and email pre-integrated.
-The catch has always been that the popular ones — Firebase (Google), Supabase (US) — put a US company in your data chain.
+The catch has always been that the popular ones, Firebase (Google), Supabase (US), put a US company in your data chain.
 That's the gap WattleDB was built to close.
 (More on the options in Firebase alternatives for Australia.)

-The sovereign stack, layer by layer
+The Australian-owned stack, layer by layer

 Layer What it does On WattleDB